sguox002/leetcode/leetcode-all.md

 - use vector to store parent
 - use hashmap to store parent

+<<-305	Number of Islands II    		39.8%	Hard
+grid is initally all water, given a list of positions to add land. return number of island for each move. union-find.
+->>

 <<-323	Number of Connected Components in an Undirected Graph    		56.9%	Medium
 union-find.
 ->>